 The paper topics listed above are some of the most common topics students write essays about.
 Of course, they are not limited to only these.
-Before choosing a topic and start the writing process, students should look to come up with a catchy title.
+Before choosing a topic and starting the writing process, students should come up with a catchy title.
 The reason for doing so is centered around grabbing the readers attention right from the get-go.
 It may influence the final grade.

 Introduction: 3-5 Sentences